Ruben Amorim sings praises of ‘real star’ Roy Keane after Ed Sheeran incident

 “It was a simple question, or say hello to one of the commentators, so for me it was nothing.

 “I just was thinking about the game, and I was with Roy Keane.
-Roy Keane is the real star in that panel!
-So, for me, it was really, really OK.
+Roy Keane is the real star in that panel.
+So, for me, it was really, really okay.
 It was nothing special.”

+Sheeran apologised after the incident and wrote on his Instagram story: “Apologies if I offended Amorim yesterday, didn’t actually realise he was being interviewed at the time, was popping to say hi and bye to Jamie.”

+“Obv feel a bit of a b****nd but life goes on.
+Great game though, congrats on all involved x”.